extreemedev/Biotech/README.md

 ![](https://drive.google.com/uc?export=view&id=1LafYdoqD8g14eHKIaf9c599HwPmBvwtE)

-**Remind**: once you execute this command, this docker-compose, will automatically restart every single container if some problems are experienced.
+**Reminder**: once you execute the previous command, this docker-compose, will automatically restart every single container if some problems are experienced.
 Moreover this compose service will be running at every system boot/startup/restart.
 To avoid this you can simply run this command in the terminal:
 ```
 docker compose down
 ```